 How To Store Air Fryer Bundt Cake

-So on this recipe due to the fresh berries, I always recommend refrigerating your leftover cake.
+So on this recipe, I always recommend refrigerating your leftover cake due to the fresh berries.
 I find it helps extend the shelf life of your cake.
-Otherwise, it will go bad sooner if left at room temperature.
+Otherwise, it will not go well sooner if left at room temperature.

 Can I Make This Blueberry Bundt Cake in The Oven Instead

 Sometimes people get worried if a recipe will work or not.
 So if you are in doubt about the air fryer, go right ahead with the oven.
-Just preheat the oven to 350, and then pour the cake mixture into the pie pan.
+Preheat the oven to 350, then pour the cake mixture into the pie pan.

 Bake for around 30 minutes and check on the cake.
 If it is not done, then allow cooking longer.
-The way to know when your cake is made is by sticking a toothpick in the center and seeing if it comes out clean of wet batter.
+Knowing when your cake is made is by sticking a toothpick in the center and seeing if it comes out clean of wet batter.